Irritable Bowel Syndrome (IBS)

 - You have decreased appetite.

-- You have abdominal pain that is not associated with changes in bowel function or that is not relieved when you pass gas or a stool.
+- You have belly pain that is not linked with changes in bowel function or that is not relieved when you pass gas or a stool.

-- You have abdominal pain that is now in one area (localized) more than any other area.
+- You have belly pain that is now in one area (localized) more than any other area.

 - You see blood in your stool.

-The following health professionals can diagnose and treat irritable bowel syndrome (IBS).
+The following health professionals can diagnose and treat irritable bowel syndrome (IBS):

-If more tests are needed or your symptoms do not respond to initial therapy, it may be helpful to see a doctor who specializes in treating digestive system problems (gastroenterologist).
+If more tests are needed or your symptoms don't respond to treatment, it may be helpful to see a doctor who specializes in treating digestive system problems (gastroenterologist).
 If stress may be playing a role in IBS, it may be helpful to see a psychiatrist or psychologist.